 Whenever you add an item, it is initially "private," and can only be accessed by you.
 Other visitors to the website will only be able to view it after it has been published.
 If you are the sole operator of your website, you are free to decide whether an item should be published or not.
 In many cases, however, you will not be the only person responsible for a website, so that the publication of items needs to be agreed upon with others.
-Plone supports coordination procedures such as these through predefined workflows.
-In Section 6.3 on page 126, the various workflow models are described in detail.
+Plone supports coordination procedures such as these through predefined workflows (see Section 6.3 on page 129).